Extoxic-077/Raidzone/README.md

 ## Author

-Built by [Your Name] as a final year project for the BSc Computer Science programme at Kerala University.
+Built by Hemra Ashyrov as a final year project for the BSc Computer Science programme at Kerala University.